Getting Paid for Years Instead of Minutes

 This means that the real resistance to changing your approach to pricing isn’t external but rather internal.
 You’ll find that the vast majority of client organizations actually prefer the output-based approach.
 It’s easier to understand, easier to account for, and infinitely more honest.

 Getting paid for years instead of minutes is not a pipe dream.
 It’s immediately attainable, no matter what the size or business model of your firm.
 The first step is to remind yourself that you’re in charge of your own pricing strategies.
-Arm yourself with the output-based pricing information you need, then commit to changing the compensation conversion.
+Arm yourself with the output-based pricing information you need, then commit to changing the compensation conversation.
 First, internally — get your colleagues aligned behind a solutions-based approach to pricing.
 Then, engage your clients and prospects.
 You’ll be surprised at the reaction, which is never a straight-up “no,” but rather “tell us more.”

 Next